When uid points to missing / unknown app, do not treat it as a new (untracked) app and apply firewall rules applicable to those (untracked / new apps)

 To turn Android devices into user-agents: Something that users can control as they please without requiring root-access.
 A big part of this, for an always-on, always-connected devices, is capturing network traffic and reporting it in a way that makes sense to the end-users who can then take a series of actions to limit their exposure but not necessarily eliminate it.
 Take DNS for example-- for most if not all connections, apps send out a DNS request first, and by tracking just those one can glean a lot of intelligence about what's happening with the phone and which app's responsible.

 To deliver the promise of open-internet for all: With the inevitable ESNI standardization and the imminent adoption of DNS over HTTPS and DNS over TLS across operating systems, we're that much closer to an open internet.
-Of course, Deep Packet Inspection remains a credible threat that can't be mitigated with this, but it is one example of delivering maximum impact (circumvents internet censorship in most countries) with minimal effort (not requiring a use of a VPN or IPFS, for example).
+Of course, Deep Packet Inspection remains a credible threat that can't be mitigated with this, but it is one example of delivering maximum impact (circumvent internet censorship in most countries) with minimal effort (not requiring use of a VPN or access via IPFS, for example).
 RethinkDNS would continue to make these technologies accessible in the most simplest way possible, especially the ones that get 90% of the way there with 10% effort.

 - Feel free to fork and send along a pull request for any reproducible bug fixes.